John Robin Inston

 About me

-I am passionate about learning and teaching topics in mathematics and statistics and I firmly believe in sharing and collaboration in academia.
-On my website I am committed to writing posts, sharing my project work and publishing all of the course material I produce for my teaching work.
+I am passionate about learning and teaching topics in mathematics, statistics, finance and data science.
+I am a staunch advocate for open collaboration in academia.
+I enjoy writing blog posts about topics I find interesting and am committed to sharing my project work and course material.

 Random walk simulation.